datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ datalad install -d . --source ../../iris_data input/

-Now that you have an ``input/`` directory with data, and a ``code/`` directory for your scripts (created by the YODA procedure), create an ``output/`` directory as well to collect all of your results in it.
-This will help to fulfil YODA principle 1 on modularity by storing results outside of the input subdataset.
+Now that you have an ``input/`` directory with data, and a ``code/`` directory (created by the YODA procedure) for your scripts, create an ``output/`` directory as well to collect all of your results in it.
+This will help to fulfil YODA principle 1 on modularity by storing results away from the input subdataset.

 .. runrecord:: _examples/DL-101-130-107